 Questions to Ask Yourself Before Engaging a Host

-To that end, we’ve put together a primer of questions below that are based on our clients’ experience with hosting providers that we would ask our top choices to host our own website:
+To that end, we’ve put together a primer of questions below that are based on our clients’ experience with hosting providers.
+We would ask these questions to any host taking care of our own website:

 - What is the host’s response to a website being hacked?